-Then you write replies to the emails that require it.
-Once you have hit send, that email has been “processed” and you have accomplished something, right?
+Then you write replies to the emails that need it.
+Once you have hit send, that email has been “processed” and you have achieved something, right?

 There are several potential issues with the task you have just “completed”.

-- You can’t fit all the required information in an email and still make it easy to read.
-Often the reader needs to find out the full story.
+1. You can’t fit all the required information in an email and still make it easy to read.
+Often the reader still needs to find out the full story.
 This can result in a back and forth of questions and answers, creating more effort.

 Choosing the Right Communication Method

-Email is definitely an overused form of communication.
+Email is definitely overused.
 However, it does help leaders communicate across timezones and record conversations that can be referenced for later use.

-What we need to do is choose more appropriate forms of communication depending on the situation.
-We also need to take into account the location where we choose to communicate.
+What we need to start doing is choosing more appropriate forms of communication depending on the situation.
+We also need to take into account the location in which we choose to communicate.

 Simple Questions to Help You Communicate Effectively

-1. Would the person you are communicating with like everyone else to hear what you’re saying?
+1. Would the person you are communicating with want everyone else to hear what you’re saying?
 If the answer is no, then consider choosing a private location where nobody else can hear.

-2. Is your communication urgent?
-If the answer is yes, then consider using real-time methods of communication other than email.
-You need an instant response.
+2. Is your message urgent?
+If the answer is yes, then consider using a different means rather than email.
+You need a quicker response.

 3. Does your communication relate to sensitive information such as salary or performance?
 If yes, then consider having these difficult discussions face to face, or at least by video call if you’re in different locations.

 4. Will this communication require discussion?
-If yes, then cut out the back and forth emailing and tackle it with real-time communication where you can give and receive instant feedback.
+If yes, then cut out the back and forth emailing and tackle it with a communication method where you can give and receive instant feedback.

-5. Will your communication possibly result in conflict?
-If yes, then consider approaching this communication in-person or with real-time communication to avoid misunderstandings and to clear issues up quickly.
+5. Will your message possibly result in conflict?
+If so, then consider approaching this communication in-person to avoid misunderstandings and to clear issues up quickly.

 A Guide to Choosing the Right Communication Method

-The following table is also a useful guide to choosing the right communication method, depending on the circumstance.
+The following table is also a useful guide to choosing the right communication method, depending on the situation.
 Use it to help you communicate more effectively.

-Taking shortcuts with communication is often a false economy, because misunderstandings can create more work in the long run as you need to explain yourself.
+Taking shortcuts with communication is often a false economy, because misunderstandings can create more work in the long run as you need to keep explaining yourself.

 Communication can also damage your reputation if you do it badly.
 Be sure to think carefully about how you communicate and where you choose to do it.

-Your team and colleagues around you will appreciate it.
+Your team and your colleagues will appreciate it.